Properties of the tensor state $bc\overline{b}\overline{c}$: Mass and current coupling of the tetraquark

 The massive quark propagator $S_{Q}(x)$ was calculated using an external field method at the fixed-point gauge (for details, see Ref.\ \cite {Reinders:1984sr}).
 More recent expression for $S_{Q}(x)$ can be found in Ref.\ \cite{Agaev:2020zad} which contains terms $\sim g_{s}^{3}G^{3}$.
 It depends only on gluon fields, as a result, the correlator $\Pi _{\mu \nu \alpha \beta }^{\mathrm{OPE}}(p)$ contains merely gluon vacuum condensates.
 In our calculations we take into account nonperturbative contributions $\sim \langle \alpha _{s}G^{2}/\pi \rangle $, therefore adopt the following expression for the propagator $S_{Q}(x)$

 Here, we have introduced the notations

 with $G_{A}^{\alpha \beta }$ being the gluon field-strength tensor, and $ \lambda ^{A}$--Gell-Mann matrices.

-Having extracted the structure $(g_{\mu \alpha }g_{\nu \beta }+g_{\mu \beta }g_{\nu \alpha })$ from $\Pi _{\mu \nu \alpha \beta }^{\mathrm{OPE}}(p)$ and labeled corresponding invariant amplitude by $\Pi ^{\mathrm{OPE}}(p^{2})$, one can derive SRs for the mass and current coupling of the tetraquark $T$. \ In fact, the function $\Pi ^{\mathrm{Phys}}(p^{2})$ can be expressed as the dispersion integral
+Having extracted the structure $(g_{\mu \alpha }g_{\nu \beta }+g_{\mu \beta }g_{\nu \alpha })$ from $\Pi _{\mu \nu \alpha \beta }^{\mathrm{OPE}}(p)$ and labeled corresponding invariant amplitude by $\Pi ^{\mathrm{OPE}}(p^{2})$, one can derive SRs for the mass and current coupling of the tetraquark $T$.
+In fact, the function $\Pi ^{\mathrm{Phys}}(p^{2})$ can be expressed as the dispersion integral

 where $\mathcal{M}^{2}=(m_{b}+m_{c})^{2}$ and the dots indicate subtraction terms required to render finite $\Pi ^{\mathrm{Phys}}(p^{2})$.
-The spectral density $\rho ^{\mathrm{Phys}}(s)$ is equal to the imaginary part of $\Pi ^{ \mathrm{Phys}}(p)$,
+The spectral density $\rho ^{\mathrm{Phys}}(s)$ is equal to the imaginary part of $\Pi ^{ \mathrm{Phys}}(p^{2})$,

+Here, $\theta (z)$ is the unit step function, and $s_{0}$ is the continuum subtraction parameter.
 The contribution of the ground-level particle in Eq.\ (\ref{eq:SDensity}) is separated from other effects and represented by the pole term.
-Contributions to $\rho ^{\mathrm{Phys}}(s)$ coming from higher resonances and continuum states are characterized by an unknown hadronic spectral density $\rho ^{ \mathrm{h}}(s)$.
-It is clear that $\rho ^{\mathrm{Phys}}(s)$ ) leads to the expression
+Contributions to $\rho ^{\mathrm{Phys}}(s)$ coming from higher resonances and continuum states are characterized by an unknown hadronic spectral density $\rho ^{\mathrm{h}}(s)$.
+It is clear that $\rho ^{\mathrm{ Phys}}(s)$ leads to the expression

 Theoretically, the amplitude $\Pi ^{\mathrm{OPE}}(p^{2})$ can be calculated in deep Euclidean region $p^{2}\ll 0$ using the operator product expansion.
 The coefficient functions in $\mathrm{OPE}$ could be obtained using methods of perturbative QCD, whereas nonperturbative information is contained in the gluon condensate $\langle \alpha _{s}G^{2}/\pi \rangle $.